 How to repair dead pixels on a PC screen?

-, white or colored dots that spoil your visual experience?
-These may be dead or stuck pixels , defects that can affect the quality and lifespan of your screen.
+, white , or colored dots that are ruining your viewing experience?
+These could be dead or stuck pixels , defects that can affect the quality and lifespan of your screen.
 Fortunately, there are solutions to repair or prevent them.

-In this article, we will explain to you what dead or stuck pixels are, how to detect them and how to fix them.
+In this article, we will explain what dead or stuck pixels are, how to detect them, and how to fix them.

 What is a dead or stuck pixel on a PC screen?

-A pixel is an element that makes up the image displayed on your PC screen .
-Each pixel is made up of three sub-pixels colored red, green and blue, which turn on or off to produce a particular shade .
-A PC screen can contain millions of pixels , which are controlled by an electronic card .
+A pixel is a component of the image displayed on your PC screen .
+Each pixel is made up of three sub-pixels of red, green, and blue, which light up or turn off to produce a particular shade .
+A PC screen can contain millions of pixels , which are controlled by an electronic circuit board .

-A dead or stuck pixel is a pixel that is not functioning properly.
-He can be :
+A dead or stuck pixel is a pixel that is not functioning correctly.
+It can be:

-• Dead : it does not light up at all, regardless of the signal sent by the electronic card.
+• Dead : it does not light up at all, regardless of the signal sent by the electronic board.
 It appears as a black dot on the screen.

-• Blocked : it remains on permanently , regardless of the signal sent by the electronic card.
+• Stuck : it remains permanently lit , regardless of the signal sent by the electronic board.
 It appears as a white or colored dot on the screen.

-• Hot : it remains permanently lit with a fixed color , regardless of the signal sent by the electronic card.
-It appears as a red, green or blue dot on the screen.
+• Hot : it remains permanently lit with a fixed color , regardless of the signal sent by the electronic board.
+It appears as a red, green, or blue dot on the screen.

 dead pixel 1 1

-Dead or stuck pixels are usually caused by manufacturing defects or damage caused by impacts , scratches , electrical surges , or prolonged use of the screen .
+Dead or stuck pixels are usually due to manufacturing defects or damage caused by shocks , scratches , power surges , or prolonged screen use .

 What are the causes and consequences of defective pixels?